WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 ### Performing group by operation

-To perform a group by operation, the fields required for group bys should be included in the requested fields, The below sample performs a group by on **lastAgent.id** field.
+To perform a group by operation, the fields required for group bys should be included in the requested fields.
+The below sample performs a group by on the **lastAgent.id** field.

 ```graphql
 {